 Importantly for athletes and sports people, alongside the physiological changes apparent with whey protein supplementation, there is also likely performance related benefits reported.

-The benefits of non-specific protein supplementation on resistance training exercise performance and post exercise adaptations has been outlined in a large meta-analysis study of 22 trials (16).
+The benefits of non-specific protein supplementation on resistance training exercise performance and post-exercise adaptations have been outlined in a large meta-analysis study of 22 trials (16).

 Based on data from 680 participants, the combined findings showed not only a 0.91kg increase in fat-free mass but also a 20.7kg greater increase in 1 rep max single leg press strength!
 Now as stated this is not specific to whey protein – however, as the most fast-acting and readily absorbed protein source, it goes without saying it is likely whey protein will replicate these benefits.